Wuthering Waves (WW)BrantBuild and Guide

 • Via regular Resonance Skills (mostly unused, not worth it).

-His Basic Attacks are the most important method of all of these and are essential to his kit, due to Brant’s kit revolving around building his Forte Gauge to full as quickly as possible.
+Brant’s Basic Attacks are the most important method to fill his Forte gauge and are hence essential to his kit.
 However, his grounded Basic Attacks offer very little Forte Gauge gain; the massive Forte Gauge build-up is found in his Mid-Air Basic Attacks, which he’ll end up relying upon the most.
-His full chain of Basic Attacks, when paired with an Intro skill, are enough to fill his Forte Gauge.
+His full chain of Mid-Air Basic Attacks, when paired with an Intro skill, are enough to fill his Forte Gauge.
 However, we can optimize it more by instead exploiting his Charged Attack and backflip mechanics.
 By holding down Basic Attack, Brant will perform backflips automatically for extra damage and causes the next attack in his Basic chain to be followed by a powerful Charged Attack that enables him to build up his Forte gauge quickly and efficiently.
 This makes Brant extremely straightforward to play as his playstyle pretty much amounts to holding down Basic Attack until his Forte is full.
 However, before we get to do that, a few key abilities need to be performed, namely:

 Brant’s Ultimate also does significantly more than just minor AoE damage: it heals the whole party based on his Energy Regen, significantly increases the flat ATK boost gained from his Forte Circuit when performing his enhanced skill Returned to Ashes and lastly, it instantly puts him into Mid-Air and doubles his Forte Gauge generation from any source other than Intro skills.